Is League of Legends dying in 2023?

 League of Legends was released in 2009 by Riot Games.
 At first, they had a handful of testers and some other players who were trying to get used to the game.
 After some time, the game got so popular that some of the esports players were known by many people in their own countries, including Lee “Faker” Sang-hyeok for instance.
 Most of the international League of Legends tournaments hosted great communities which made the best players famous not only regionally but also internationally.
 These international tournaments also help different people from different cultures to unite.
 Besides, League of Legends betting is also an important factor in the game’s popularity.

-According to ActivePlayer, League of Legends holds a huge community in its hands and it reached its peak with over 130 million players in February 2022.
-The “active player count” changes monthly but it looks like Riot Games has managed to keep the player pool at a consistent level in general for the past year.
-If you look at the small picture, it changes abruptly which may seem odd for one of the most famous games in the world but the range looks significant.
+According to ActivePlayer, League of Legends holds a huge community in its hands and it reached its peak with almost 150 million players in December 2022, with a peak daily player base averaging around 13 to 14 million.
+While the “active player count” changes monthly, it looks like Riot Games has managed to keep the player pool at a consistent level throughout 2022.

 League of Legends Playerbase